One of the things I love about my work is all the time I get to spend speaking to high performance organizations.

-During one of the sessions I challenged them to make one of the moves all high performance organizations make … to Bet on Leadership.
-You may remember, I wrote about this topic in an earlier post.
+During a recent session I challenged a group to make one of the moves all high performance organizations make … to Bet on Leadership.

 Let’s face it.
 Leaders are human, and the last time I checked humans are notorious for failure.
 However, when someone fails to lead well it doesn’t mean we should altogether abandon the idea of leadership.
 I believe he opposite should be true.
 We should bet on leadership even more and do everything we can to strengthen the leadership culture.